 A Farewell to Hemingway: What’s In a Name, Anyway?

 The device, now called the Freewrite (it was changed in June 2015), bills itself as world’s first smart typewriter.
 It looks pretty fancy with a slick aluminum body, an e-ink screen (like a Kindle), a full-size mechanical keyboard, and two fancy toggle switches — one for wi-fi and one to switch between three different active documents.

-It boasts a storage capacity of one million plain text pages — I’m not exactly sure what constitutes a page in plain text format, but this baby can hold a million of ’em — and it claims to have a four-week battery life, a battery which charges via the new USB hotness, USB-C.
+It boasts a storage capacity of one million plain text pages.
+I’m not exactly sure what constitutes a page in plain text format, but this baby can hold a million of ’em.
+It has a four-week battery life, chargeable via the new USB hotness, USB-C.

 I’ll think I’ll stick with my old-fashioned computer for now.